zankia/damas-core/API-reference.md

 ## create

 Create node(s) in the database.
 Nodes have an `_id` key being their unique identifier in the database.
-This key can specified during creation, but can't be updated afterwards without first deleting the node.
+This key can be specified during creation, but can't be updated afterwards without first deleting the node.
 The server may add some other arbitrary keys (author, time)

 __create(`nodes`, [`callback`])__